PrimaMateria/blog/primamateria-blog/content/notes/2022-10-09-nixos-stable-diffusion/index.md

 +++

-This is a blog, so I will be recording not only the solutions but also the path that lead to them.
+This is a blog, so I will be recording not only the solutions but also the path that lead me to them.

 ## AI generated images

-AI generated images become interesting for me when I start to think about creating this blog.
-I wanted to show an GitHub avatar on the top, but the original that I was using was recklessly copied from copyrighted site simple-desktops.
+AI generated images became interesting for me when I start to think about creating this blog.
+I wanted to show the GitHub avatar on the top, but the original that I was using was recklessly copied from a copyrighted site.

-I got an idea that if I would generate an image, then I could still keep using the alien octopus, just differently visualized.
-Actually I am still not fully sure how copyright for AI generated images work.
-I imagine that the AI is like a Photoshop.
-The images created in Photoshop do not belong to the software, but to the human "inventor".
+I got an idea that if I would generate an image, then I could still keep using the "alien octopus" and avoid the copyright issue.
+Actually I am still not fully sure how the copyright for AI generated images work, but I imagine that the AI is a tool like Photoshop.
+The images created with tool do not belong to the software, but to the human "author".

 My path of discovery started with [Craiyon](https://www.craiyon.com/).
-The first image I chose was this one:
+The first image I chose from the generated batch was this one:

 {{ resize_image(path="notes/2022-10-09-nixos-stable-diffusion/primamateria-craiyon.jpg", height=200) }}

-Just at the same day I have found [Dalle2 subreddit](https://www.reddit.com/r/dalle2/) with fresh post that the DALL.E 2 registration doesn't require anymore special invite from whishlist, and it goes fully public.
+At the same day I have found [DALL·E 2 subreddit](https://www.reddit.com/r/dalle2/) with fresh post that the DALL·E 2 registration doesn't require special invite from wishlist anymore, and it goes fully public.
 So I jumped in, and generated some new octopuses:

 {{ resize_image(path="notes/2022-10-09-nixos-stable-diffusion/primamateria-dalle-octopus1.png", height=200) }}